 We covered this topic early in 2017, where I wrote about the changing travel preferences of the Chinese market, and it's about time the industry paid closer attention.

 As more Chinese take trips abroad, we'll start seeing more repeat visits to the same countries or destinations.
-These travellers represent a huge opportunity for the industry because they're already familiar with the local culture and language, and are back for more!
+These travelers represent a huge opportunity for the industry because they're already familiar with the local culture and language, and are back for more!

 Another interesting fact about the Chinese market is that more women travel than men, despite making up only 46% of the population.
-These women tend to be well travelled, more adventurous and are more proficient in English.
+These women tend to be well traveled, more adventurous and are more proficient in English.
 Married or single, they're happy to explore the world alone or with a small group of friends.

-Operators who want to reach out to more sophisticated travellers will need to create experiences that are educational and unique to the destination.
+Operators who want to reach out to more sophisticated travelers will need to create experiences that are educational and unique to the destination.
 Nobody is going to fly across the world for a cookie-cutter experience anymore.

 8. These overlooked markets are growing rapidly under the radar

-For Ellie Cleary, frequent solo traveller and founder of Soul Travel blog,“the difficult part is trying to work out when someone is being genuine and friendly, and when they have bad intentions.
+For Ellie Cleary, frequent solo traveler and founder of Soul Travel blog,“the difficult part is trying to work out when someone is being genuine and friendly, and when they have bad intentions.
 You don’t want to travel the world telling everyone to go away.”

 As for the LGBTQ community, John Tanzella, CEO and President of the International Gay and Lesbian Travel Association says “we’re definitely going to see more destinations and businesses standing up to support LGBTQ tourism in 2018 and beyond – particularly in places that haven’t traditionally been associated with the market."